 Proof: Let the two nodes be u and v with u < v.
 Node u must learn the identity of node v, thus receive at least one message.
 We stop the execution of the algorithm as soon as the first message is received.
 (If the first message is received by v, bad luck for the algorithm!)
 Then the other edge in the ring (on which the received message was not transmitted) is open.
 Since the algorithm needs to be uniform, maybe the open edge is not really an edge at all, nobody can tell.
 We could use this to glue two rings together, by breaking up this imaginary open edge and connect two rings by two edges.
+An example can be seen in Figure 2.1.

 Lemma 2.11.
 By gluing together two rings of size n/2 for which we have open schedules, we can construct an open schedule on a ring of size n.
-If M(n/2) denotes the number of messages already received in each of these schedules, at least 2M(n/2) + n/4 messages have to be exchanged in order to solve leader election.
+If M(n/2) denotes the number of messages already received in each of these schedules, at least 2M(n/2) + n/4 messages have to be exchanged in order to solve leader election messages are received from "outsiders".

-Proof by induction: We divide the ring into two sub-rings R_1 and R_2 of size n/2.
-These subrings cannot be distinguished from rings with n/2 nodes if no messages are received from "outsiders".
 We can ensure this by not scheduling such messages until we want to.
-Note that executing both given open schedules on R_1 and R_2 "in parallel" is possible because we control not only the scheduling of the messages, but also when nodes wake up.
-By doing so, we make sure that 2M(n/2) messages are sent before the nodes in R_1 and R_2 learn anything of each other!
+Note that executing both given open schedules on $R_1$ and $R_2$ "in parallel" is possible because we control not only the scheduling of the messages, but also when nodes wake up.
+By doing so, we make sure that 2M(n/2) messages are sent before the nodes in $R_1$ and $R_2$ learn anything of each other!